josh-hernandez-exe/buzz-board/FutureFeatures.md

 ## Future Features
 * The scoreboard will use websockets.
 	* If websockets are fully implemented, lengthen the auto refresh.
-* Have an option to no use the score mechanism.
+* Have an option to not use the score mechanism.
 	* In most of the javascript files, there is a `teamSetup`, a boolean will have to be saved logic must follow on page load.
 		* buzzer (`/`)
 			* Nothing changes